 Terms and definition: complete ?

-Should avoid duplication between normative statement and text around it
+Should avoid duplication between normative statement and text around it [Ollie - examples?]

 Vocabularies as HTTP URI : Is this restricted to XML representation only (as opposed to GeoJSon for example)?
+[Ollie - Would it be a problem if we recommended that Json should use uri’s for vocabulary concept identifiers too?]

 Impact: Querying on GeoSciML will depend of the format

-Recommend that we move Linked Open Data into its own Requirement class that might or might not be implemented
+Recommend that we move Linked Open Data into its own Requirement class that might or might not be implemented [Ollie - yes]

 Portrayal

-Identifier : recommendation URI
+Identifier : recommendation URI [Ollie - yes]

-Vocabulary (_uri) : mandatory (or nil) , should resolve (eg: HTML)
+Vocabulary (_uri) : mandatory (or nil) , should resolve (eg: HTML) [Ollie - yes]

-Specification_uri : optional , should resolve
+Specification_uri : optional , should resolve [Ollie - yes. see decision at http://external.opengeospatial.org/twiki_public/GeoSciMLswg/MeetingMinutes.
+The UML cardinality and schema currently says not mandatory, but we need to change the scope notes that still describe “specification_uri” as mandatory. ie, GeologicUnitView, ContactView, GeomorphologicUnitView, Shear..View]

 8.2.8 Identifier